-() 2.
-At least ten percent (10%) of the total bed capacity is identified for service patients. () 3.
+() 3.
 The service areas have a sufficient case-mix of patients. () 4.
 The minimum equipment for patient care is available. () 5.
-An updated formulary is available in all service areas. () ME EAN Hu man Resources () 1.
-The attending physicians for patients aged o - 18 years are board-certified pediatricians. () 2.
-All patients aged o - 18 years at the ER are evaluated by a pediatric resident. () 3.
+An updated formulary is available in all service areas. () ME AN Hur nan Resources () 1.
+The attending physicians for patients aged 0 - 18 years are board-certified pediatricians. () 2.
+All patients aged 0 - 18 years at the ER are evaluated by a pediatric resident. () 3.
 All newborns are under the care of a board-certified pediatrician.
 High-risk newborns are referred to a board-certified or board-eligible neonatologist. () 4.
-The PICU should be headed by a board-certified pediatric intensivist. () ME EAN
+The PICU should be headed by a board-certified pediatric intensivist. () ME AN